hejny/ainautes/README.md

-# 👾 AiAi
+# 👨‍🚀 Ainautes

-We are the ...
+We are the Ainautes